decentraland/old-documentation/_posts/development-guide/2018-02-15-entities-components.md

 [DIAGRAM : ENTITY W children]

-To assign an entity as the parent of another, simply use the following syntax:
+To assign an entity as the parent of another, simply use `.setParent()`:

 ```ts
 // Create entities